-(2) In terms of supply and demand in the audio semiconductor industry: IMARC Group has estimated that the global MEMS microphone market will climb to US\$3.28 billion in 2027, from US\$1.63 billion in 2021.
+(2) In terms of supply and demand in the audio semiconductor industry:

+IMARC Group has estimated that the global MEMS microphone market will climb to US\$3.28 billion in 2027, from US\$1.63 billion in 2021.
 The compound annual growth rate (CAGR) between 2022 and 2027 is 11.80%.
-Considering the uncertainty indirect effect of the pandemic on diverse end-user industries.
+Considering the uncertainty that comes with the COVID-19 pandemic, we are vigilantly surveying the direct and indirect effect of the pandemic on diverse end-user industries.
 MEMS microphones are extensively employed in Internet of Things (IoT) and virtual reality (VR) instruments, hearing aids, tablets, cell phones, and other consumer electronics such as TVs, smart speakers, and TWS earphones, opening up the opportunities for growth in the MEMS microphone market.
 The increased popularity of microphones has additionally increased their demand.
 Handheld devices such as tablets and smartphones require ultrathin, low-power parts; MEMS microphones happen to offer power efficiency, heightened sensitivity, and a high signal-to-noise ratio.